-- 11.2.1 An interval for lunch or tea shall be of the duration detailed below, taken from the call of Time before the interval until the call of Play on resumption after the interval. - 11.2.1.1 Lunch Interval: The interval shall be of 40 minutes duration. - 11.2.1.2 Tea Interval: The interval shall be of 20 minutes duration. - 11.2.1.3 Home Boards, with the consent of the visiting Board, may seek the approval of the ICC to amend the duration of these two intervals, provided the combined scheduled duration of the two intervals shall be equal to 60 minutes. - 11.2.2 An interval between innings shall be 10 minutes, commencing from the close of an innings until the call of Play for the start of the next innings.
+- 11.2.1 An interval for lunch or tea shall be of the duration detailed below, taken from the call of Time before the interval until the call of Play on resumption after the interval. - 11.2.1.1 Lunch Interval: The interval shall be of 40 minutes duration. - 11.2.1.2 Tea Interval: The interval shall be of 20 minutes duration. - 11.2.2 The ICC Match Referee shall determine the timing and duration of the intervals in the event of a Reserve Day being required.
+An interval between innings shall be 10 minutes, commencing from the close of an innings until the call of Play for the start of the next innings.
 See, however, clauses 11.3, 11.5 and 11.6.